efredericks/CloudAppsDev/_posts/8-Security.md

 ## Shared Security Model

 It is now time to really dig into shared security!
 But what does it mean to share security?
 If you create a 'normal' application, you are in charge of security of all aspects, from physical access to terminals to remote access to data.
 In a shared security model, some responsibility falls on the provider and some falls on the developer (or architect).
-Figure X (c/o Google) next illustrates the shared security responsibility between Google and the user (note: this model *may* not hold for all providers -- check with whichever host you select!).
+Figure 2 (c/o Google) next illustrates the shared security responsibility between Google and the user (note: this model *may* not hold for all providers -- check with whichever host you select!).

 ![Google Cloud Shared Security Model](/CloudAppsDev/assets/images/8-shared-security.png "Google Cloud Shared Security Model")

-> Figure X: Google Cloud Shared Security Model
+> Figure 2: Google Cloud Shared Security Model

 Note that Google's responsibility for security increases with the amount of their provided service.
 Generally, your cloud provider will secure the physical infrastructure necessary (e.g., the servers, disks, etc.).
 However, the provider won't usually be responsible for securing your users' accounts, ensuring that you protect valuable resources, require you to use authorization/authentication on your public-facing services, etc.  Note that you *can* set a Cloud Function to be triggered via a public HTML call, however this means that *anybody* can trigger it (and as many times as they want).
 Pay attention to security please!